michael-langaman/fntsylu/README.md

 the bench and into the starting lineup if all the spots are taken, and of course, the players in those spots have games.
 In that case, the script sends me an email with the names of the players who were unable to be added to the lineup.

+# To Do:
+ - functionality to set lineup when there are more than 3 players on the bench (currently implementing now)
+ - accounting for injured players
+ - comparing players stats/averages when there are not enough spaces in the starting lineup

 # How to use

 First, you'll need to install: